How Myanmar’s Coup Puts Democracy on the Back Burner Again

 The Reference Shelf

-- Bloomberg Opinion’s Clara Ferreira Marques on what the coup means for Southeast Asia and how social media keeps protests against autocrats alive.
+- Bloomberg Opinion’s Clara Ferreira Marques on what the coup means for Southeast Asia, and Nisid Hajari asks if Myanmar’s democracy can be rescued.

 - The BBC examines the voter fraud issue and tracks Suu Kyi’s career.